At a glance

 Cambodia is highly vulnerable to climate impacts as a result of its geography, high reliance on agriculture and fisheries, socio-economic fragility and a low adaptive capacity resulting from the shortage of technically skilled human resources, institutional capacities and adaptation financing.
 Over 80% of the population live in rural areas and is overly exposed to increasing and more unpredictable floods and prolonged droughts.
 Unsustainable exploitation of natural resources and unfit water management systems further compromise the coping strategies of rural communities and increase food insecurity concerns.
 With nearly 30% of GDP dependent on agriculture, fisheries and forestry, the Cambodian economy is also highly vulnerable to climate impacts.
 At micro and macro levels, difficulties to manage climate risks are aggravated by the very limited availability of reliable climate information.

 Recent public perception studies show that awareness of climate impacts and political support for climate action has increased in recent years.
-In late 2018, the development of a new National Strategic Development Plan (NSDP) for the period 2019-2023 will provide an opportunity to fully mainstream climate action into the national development strategy and in key sectoral plans.
+The development of a new National Strategic Development Plan (NSDP) for the period 2019-2023 provides an opportunity to fully mainstream climate action into the national development strategy and in key sectoral plans.

 To be able to leapfrog into a climate resilient and low carbon development path, three drivers have been identified: the capacity to generate, manage and use climate information, the institutional capacity to transform the policy framework into a climate-sensitive one and the capacity to mobilise financing and shift investment decisions towards sustainability.